pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 first cost over a large footage of film, land the libraries offer the services that render both of these conditions possible.

-This comparisom brings) to light at once the tremendous difficulty and the supreme importance of standardization at an early stage in the development of the new devices.
+This comparison brings) to light at once the tremendous difficulty and the supreme importance of standardization at an early stage in the development of the new devices.
 Let us imagine, as a kind of a {% include pagebreak.html canvas=303 %} fantasy, that the automobile in its